thalper/March-Madness/README.md

 This week our team worked on making our first unit test and adding a code coverage feature for the code.
 I helped my teammate Rylee to both research and implement an automated way to get code coverage.
 For now we have it on every commit to the repository.
 I also proposed new ideas as to how we should approach the main part of the program the actual 'simulation'.
 It feels like we are on milestones and work done.

+Rylee Benes

+On Tuesday, I created the GitHub Action for code coverage that prints out a comprehensive table after every commit to our repository.
+I also edited the testing section of our CI so we could run a unit test.
+On Thursday, I documented our deliverable for the week and submitted it.
+Then, I brainstormed with the group what to do with our AI weighting and simulator.
+On Friday, I assisted Tycho in creating and organizing new functions and files for our weighting and simulator.
+I also helping in finding more data for stats we were missing.

 # References